christophe77/ssXss/README.md

 - Improve speed.
 - Improve DOM analysis to go deeper.
-- Add a UI with express or some console logs.
+- Maybe add a UI with express.

 ## Contribution